asamallab/T9GPred/README.md

 (Manuscript)

 ## Repository Organization
-- (Tool): This folder contains the information on the computational tool developed in this study
+- [Tool](./Tool): This folder contains the information on the computational tool developed in this study
 - [Figures](./Figures): This folder contains the codes to generate plots in the manuscript

 ## Software Requirements